CMU-313/fall23-nodebb-khrom/UserGuide.md

 ## Testing

 We added our tests to the following file: ./test/posts/uploads.js.
 We added our tests here because we mostly implemented front-end features which are often tested in this file.
 Our unit tests focus on ensuring whether our newly created categories have the correct category ID.
 We also focused a lot on visual and hands-on testing by user testing the front-end and checking for any unexpected behaviors.
+This test is sufficient because it checks the only change we made to the databse.
+We added two categories so we wanted to make sure that even with added categories the cids are still assignment correctly.